openvinotoolkit/openvino_tensorflow/examples/TF_1_x/README.md

 ## Demos showcased in the examples

- Object detection demo uses YOLOv3 darknet model to detect objects in a given image, video, directory and camera input.
+ Object detection demo uses YOLOv3 darknet model to detect objects in a given image, video, directory or camera input.

 ## Setup for the examples